 Nick Artimovich - The President and the American Flag in the 1800’s; The use of the American flag has been associated with presidents since the early Republic.
-Hoisting flags at the current Inauguration, for example, that decorated the US Capitol only continues the tradition through presidential campaigns beginning with William Henry Harrison in 1840 such as the Lincoln & Hamlin example.
-The use of the flag with presidential campaigns and with presidents in product advertisement without approval of the president led to the first Flag Code in the 1920s that provides the proper etiquette for the use of the national flag.
-Discussion on the display of the flags on the Mall project for the Biden Inauguration found that the nearly 200,000 parade flags were primarily from Dixie Flag with members wondering how to get one of the flags as a souvenir.
+Hoisting flags at the current Inauguration, for example, on the US Capitol only continues the tradition through presidential campaigns beginning with William Henry Harrison in 1840 such as the Lincoln & Hamlin example.
+The use of the flag with presidential campaigns and with presidents in product advertisement without approval of the president led to the first Flag Code in the 1920s that provided the proper etiquette for the use of the national flag.

 John Riley - The Freedom Flag Foundation; sponsors the Freedom Flag created by Richard Mileto to honor the nearly 3,000 who lost their lives during the September 11, 2001 attacks.
-Schools, groups, and government offices were particularly encouraged to always remember the sacrifices by adopting and flying the red/white/blue Freedom Flag.
+Schools, groups, and government offices were particularly encouraged to remember the deaths by adopting and flying the red/white/blue Freedom Flag.
 All states and territories have adopted the use of the flag, except South Dakota which is expected rather soon.
 Visit the official website for more details as to its meaning and its progress.

 VexiBits (continued)

-Betty Brown was fascinated by a pamphlet similar to the example she bought at an estate sale put out by Pacombo’s Pharmacy in 1973 that shows the story of the US flag that included references to both Betsy Ross and Frances Hopkinson.
-Particularly during the Bicenntenial, groups, businesses and local governments routinely issued history and guidelines regarding the use and etiquette of the flag of the United States in pamphlet form as a marketing device and are routinely available on ebay and other sites for a few dollars.
+Betty Brown was fascinated by a pamphlet put out by Pacombo’s Pharmacy in 1973 that she bought at an estate sale.
+It shows the story of the US flag and includes references to both Betsy Ross and Francis Hopkinson.
+Especially during the US Bicentennial, many groups, businesses, and local governments produced pamphlets about the history and the guidelines regarding flag etiquette and usage of the flag of the United States as a marketing device and are routinely available on eBay and other sites for a few dollars.

-Al Calivieri - New York State Flag is to change its motto to include ‘E Pluribus Unum’, according to a proposal by New York Governor Adrew Cuomo that was approved in April 2020.
+Al Cavalari - New York State Flag is to change its motto to include ‘E Pluribus Unum’, according to a proposal by New York Governor Andrew Cuomo that was approved in April 2020.

+General Discussion

-There was a general discussion as to whether the military and those in uniform are expected to render a salute to the president-elect and vice president-elect of the United States since they weren’t yet officially inaugurated.
-Tom Carrier mentioned watching C-SPAN when the president-elect and vice president-elect were walking in the US Capitol on their way to the inaugural platform where the military did not salute either one, but some honors were rendered that didn’t include a salute.
+There was a general discussion as to whether the military and those in uniform are expected to render a salute to the President-elect and Vice President-elect of the United States before they are officially inaugurated.
+Tom Carrier mentioned watching C-SPAN when the President-elect and Vice President-elect were walking in the US Capitol on their way to the inaugural platform; the military did not salute either one, but some honors were rendered that didn’t include a salute.

+The display of nearly 200,000 parade flags on the National Mall for the Biden-Harris Inauguration was discussed.
+Someone wondered how to get one of the flags as a souvenir.
+The immense flags handing vertically on the west front of the Capitol were made and supplied by Dixie Flag of San Antonio, hosts of the last ICV in 2019.

 There was also a discussion as to whether Joe Biden was officially president when he took the oath of office ten minutes early or whether he was only official at twelve noon.
-It was unanimous that the Constitution specifies twelve noon as the official transfer of power and an early oath doesn’t change that.
+It was unanimous that the Constitution specifies twelve noon as the official transfer of power and an early or late oath doesn’t change that.

-It was pointed out that an earlier graphic of the Commander-in-Chief Guard flag was shown in an earlier 19th century representation of Liberty handing the circle of stars flag to George Washington and Peter Ansoff suggested that the flag is post-Revolution and is on display at the Masonic Memorial Lodge building in Alexandria, VA.
+It was pointed out that an earlier graphic of the Commander-in-Chief Guard flag was shown in an earlier 19th century representation of Liberty handing the circle of stars flag to George Washington Masonic Memorial building in Alexandria, VA. (site of NAVA 45/ICV 24)

-President Jack Lowe officially adjourned the CBFA virtual meeting at 3:20 pm.
+The meeting ended at 3:20 PM.

-Respectfully submitted
+Respectfully submitted.

 Tom Carrier (recording secretary)